AaltoML/generative-inverse-heat-dissipation/README.md

 <p align="center">
 <img src="assets/fig/teaser.png" alt="" width="70%" style="text-align: center;"/>
 </p>
+*Example of the information destroying forward process (during training) and the generative inverse process (sampling), both defined by the PDE.*

 ## Sample trajectories

+We provide generation sequences for different data sets.
+Generation starts from a flat image and adds progressively more detail.
 The iterative generative process can be visualized as a video, showing the smooth change from effective low-resolution to high resolution.
 Effectively, the model redistributes the mass in the original image to form an image.

 ### MNIST